Volkswagen Golf SV review

 It’s the successor to the old Golf Plus but it’s now longer, wider and taller so it should be better equipped to be taking on rivals such as the Ford C-Max, Citroen C4 Picasso and forthcoming BMW 2 Series Active Tourer.

 The Golf SV not only looks like the standard hatchback with which it shares part of its name but all of the running gear and the versatile MQB architecture has also been adopted.
 It means the engine range – which is now 20 per cent more fuel efficient – can be carried over, with four turbocharged petrol and three turbo diesel engine available.

-So far we’ve only driven the most powerful 148bhp 2.0-litre diesel model.
-There is a smaller capacity 89bhp 1.6-litre diesel available but extra power and torque from the larger engine is better suited to a car this size.
-With the optional DSG gearbox it’s a very relaxing experience, with the transmission flicking between gears at exactly the right time.
+The SV is available with a range of petrol and diesel engines.
+A smaller capacity 89bhp 1.6-litre diesel available but extra power and torque from the larger 148bhp 2.0-litre engine is better suited to a car this size, so it's the one we'd recommend if you're going for a diesel.
+However, VW does offer various silky-smooth petrol variants.
+The 123bhp 1.4-litre petrol is not far off matching the 1.6-litre diesel when it comes to running costs.
+Fitted with the optional DSG gearbox (£1,415) it’s a very relaxing experience, with the transmission flicking between gears at exactly the right time.
 It’s not as smooth at pulling away from a standstill as a normal torque converter auto, but then that’s the case with most dual clutch systems.

 As the Golf SV is based on the hatch, there’s very little separating them when it comes to fun behind the wheel.
 The handling is responsive and the Golf SV holds the road surprisingly well, with only a little more body roll noticeable over the hatch.